groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/search/metadata/pps.en.md

 ############################# More Formats ############################
 more_formats:
     enable: true
-    title: Search other Metadata signatures using Java
+    title: "Search other Metadata signatures using Java"
     content: |
-        Electronic signatures search in various documents.
-Find signatures from some of the popular file formats as stated below.
+        "Electronic signatures search in various documents.
+Find signatures from some of the popular file formats as stated below."
     format: